zaiisao/Documentation/en/Recording/recording_individual_mode.md

 The On-premise Recording SDK supports two recording modes:

 - Individual recording mode: This is the default recording mode.
 The SDK generates one audio and/or video file for each UID.
-- Composite recording mode: The audio of all UIDs in the channel is mixed into an audio file and the video of all UIDs is mixed into a video file.
+- Composite recording mode: Generates a single mixed audio and video file for all UIDs in a channel, or mixes the audio of all UIDs in the channel into an audio file and the video of all UIDs into a video file.

 This page shows how to record audio and/or video in **individual recording mode** by the command line.